Just Got Engaged? Engagement Shoots Are a Great Way to Celebrate

 These types of shoots are a great opportunity for me to really get to know my clients; I can see your personalities and how you react to being photographed and this gives me an opportunity to help with any concerns and make you feel more at ease on your big day.
 Engagement shoots are very relaxed, there are no time constraints, so they are a superb way to have a bit of photo fun whilst getting some professional photographs taken.

-Whoever you choose as your wedding photographer, I would strongly advise you get an engagement shoot done if they offer it.
+Whoever you choose as your wedding photographer, I would strongly advise you have an engagement shoot if they offer it.
 If they don’t, I would be more than happy to help and there would be no obligation for you to book your wedding photography afterward.

 When it comes to what to wear, this is really up to you as to how relaxed or formal you want the images to be.
 My advice would be to avoid wearing branded clothes with big logos on them as these will look dated in the future.
 The idea of engagement images is to capture you as a couple, your commitment to one another and what is important to you.
 I’m more than happy for clients to bring props along with them; anything that tells your story is fantastic.
 Here are a few prompts that may help you decide:

-- Do you have any pets you would like included, maybe your dog?
+- Do you have any pets you would like included, maybe your dog or even your horse?

 - What hobbies or interests do you both share?